TestardR/Gatsby-GraphQL-Blog_App/src/pages/53-post-fiftyThree/index.md

 ## Add what your forgot, cancel your previous commit, and commit the new work

-To add your new changes and add them to the following commit, use this command:
+To add your new changes and add them to your commit, use this command:

 ```
 git add -u